A Halloween outfit for Francie?

 Bedding used for tailor’s hams

-How to make a pair of shorts for a fashion doll
+Introduction of how to make a pair of shorts for a fashion doll

 This was a topic I really wanted to work on for a long while but pattern making patterns is always time consuming.
 I already did a pattern for a pair of pants in the begin of the year but it was not perfect and I did not find the time to improve my skills immediately.
 In another way I never lost the interest in how to make a pair of shorts for a fashion doll.
 I saw a video where you could learn how to make a pair of short for your doll from a skirt pattern.